mleonard87/brewballot/README.md

 A web-based dashboard is also available to display the results as picture below.
 ![Dashboard Screenshot](/../screenshots/dashboard.png?raw=true "Dashboard Screenshot")

+The home page will take you to the dashboard for the currently active poll if there is one, otherwise it will display "No Active Polls".

+To view a list of all polls go to /all in the URL. (e.g. http://localhost:8000/all)

 Setting Up
 ==========